sosie-js/python-dia/docs/mock/index.md

 python3.9 diamock.py
 ```

+An about dialog should pop up, have a look to the credits click close and close
-3. watch the result in the console.
+and watch the result in the console and if dia

 ## Contributing